bernardoleite/SOPE/README.md

-# Simulation of shared resource access
+# Simulation of shared resource

 ### Description